Executive Vice President and Chief Financial Officer

-From 2008 to 2012, he was senior vice president - Investor Relations and treasurer, responsible for AEP's treasury and investor relations activities.
+From 2008 to 2012, he was senior vice president, Investor Relations and Treasurer, responsible for AEP's treasury and investor relations activities.

-From 2004 to 2008, Zebula was senior vice president - Fuel, Logistics and Emissions, responsible for all fuel purchases (coal and natural gas) and transportation logistics to AEP power plants.
+From 2004 to 2008, Zebula was senior vice president, Fuel, Logistics and Emissions, responsible for all fuel purchases (coal and natural gas) and transportation logistics to AEP power plants.
 In addition, he was responsible for emissions marketing and position management as well as the purchasing of bulk commodities needed for post-combustion emission controls (urea purchasing for SCRs, lime and limestone purchasing for scrubbers); and for the management of AEP’s River Operations and Cook Coal Terminal (in Metropolis, Illinois).

-Prior to joining AEP in 1998, Zebula was a senior associate for Putman, Hayes & Bartlett, an economic and management consulting firm located in Washington, D.C. (from 1995-1998).
+Before joining AEP in 1998, Zebula was a senior associate for Putman, Hayes & Bartlett, an economic and management consulting firm located in Washington, D.C. (from 1995-1998).
 His assignments included a number of projects in the energy and environmental areas.